tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Implementation Plan

-To expose the `cardano-node` testing infrastructure we reify the test implementation using a `ConsensusTest` data structure.

-As things stand, each test definition is implicit within calls to `forAllGenesisTest`.
-In order to expose the existing test suite to our `testgen` and `runner` tools, we propose reifying each test definitions as an instance of a `ConsensusTest` data type, which are arranged into a `TestSuit` data structure that we manipulate.
+As things stand, each test property is implicit within calls to `forAllGenesisTest`.
+In order to expose the existing test suite to our `testgen` and `runner` tools, we propose reifying each test property as an instance of a `ConsensusTest` data type, which are arranged into a `TestSuit` data structure.

 ```haskell
 data TestClass